 One of the worst-case scenarios for Amazon sellers is getting your account and listings suspended.
 To prevent this, the first step to a new product launch is ensuring all of Amazon’s rules are followed.
 Reading Amazon’s Selling Services Terms and Selling Policies are good places to start.
 These guides go over some of the rules that must be followed to stay on Amazon’s good side.
 Some of their most important guidelines include being completely honest and ethical with customers and limiting communication to Amazon’s official Buyer-Seller Messaging.

 Before launching a new product, brands should make sure there is enough of it in stock.
 But how much inventory is enough?
 Find the answer by estimating the expected sales volume.
 There are two main methods of doing this: analyzing your sales data and analyzing your competitor’s sales data.
 If it’s an existing product on your website or other marketplaces, then analyze your sales data and find out how much you’ve sold in recent history.
 You should also look at the sales of products that are similar to your new product.

 The other method is to check out how much your competitors are selling.
 This can be done with the help of Helium 10’s free product research tool.
+They also have premium tools at a discounted price.
 It can be used to make daily sales, revenue and profitability estimates.
 Take note of competitive products and track how much they’ve sold.